 Revenue.
-We have historically generated revenue primarily from royalty payments, license fees, milestone payments, payments for services performed pursuant to contracts, such as the recently terminated BARDA contract, and certain early-stage research and development activities pursuant to collaborations with other entities.
+We have historically generated revenue primarily from royalty payments, license fees, milestone payments, payments for services performed pursuant to contracts, such as the terminated BARDA contract, and certain early-stage research and development activities pursuant to collaborations with other entities.
 Revenues are earned when the underlying service is rendered and all contingencies have been satisfied.
 Revenue for royalties is recognized when the net sales of the underlying product by the relevant third party, including actual or estimated returns within the royalty period based on agreement, are determinable.
-In 2015, we anticipate revenue from services to decrease substantially due to the termination of our contract with BARDA for the clinical advancement of laninamivir octanoate, and we expect our royalty revenues will be lower than in 2014, excluding any potential stockpiling orders.
-Further, the Relenza[®] patents are scheduled to expire in the U.S. in December 2014 and in Australia in May 2015.
-However, GSK has recently verified that we will continue to be eligible to receive royalties on the net sales of Relenza[®] in the U.S. beyond December 2014 to the extent that U.S. Patent Application No. 08/737,141 remains pending.
-On August 25, 2014, GSK filed an appeal to the United States Patent Trial Appeal Board in relation to this patent application.
-We are unable at this time to determine the duration or the outcome of this appeal process, or how long this patent application will remain pending, but anticipate that there is a reasonable likelihood that we will continue to receive royalty revenue from net sales of Relenza[®] in the U.S. during our 2015 fiscal year.
+In fiscal 2016, we anticipate revenue from services to decrease to zero due to the termination of our contract with BARDA for the clinical advancement of laninamivir octanoate, also we expect our royalty revenues will be lower than in fiscal 2015, due to most of our Relenza® patents having expired with the only substantial remaining intellectual property related to the Relenza® patent portfolio scheduled to expire in July 2019 in Japan.
+GSK has verified that we will continue to receive royalties on the net sales of Relenza® in the U.S. beyond December 2014 to the extent that U.S. Patent Application No. 08/737,141 remains pending.
+We are unable at this time to determine the duration or final outcome of this appeal process, or how long this patent application will remain pending, and how long we might continue to receive royalty revenue from net sales of Relenza® in the U.S. during our 2016 fiscal year.

 Cost of Revenue.
 Cost of revenue represents expenses incurred by us in performing services and activities pursuant to government contracts or grants for which we record related revenue and expense on the gross basis of accounting.
-Cost of revenue expense, the vast majority of which relates to the BARDA contract, includes, but is not limited to, the cost of third-party service providers incurred in connection with conducting external preclinical studies and treating patients enrolled in clinical trials and monitoring, accumulating and evaluating the related clinical data; salaries and personnel-related expenses for our internal staff allocated to a contract or grant, including benefits; and, the cost to develop, formulate and manufacture product candidates directly allocated to the specific contract. cost of Revenue expenses are expensed as incurred.
-In 2015, we expect our cost of revenue to decrease from 2014 levels due to the termination of our contract with BARDA for the clinical advancement of laninamivir octanoate.
+Cost of revenue expense, which historically related to the terminated BARDA contract, includes, but is not limited to, the cost of third-party service providers incurred in connection with conducting external preclinical studies and treating patients enrolled in clinical trials and monitoring, accumulating and evaluating the related clinical data; salaries and personnel-related expenses for our internal staff allocated to a contract or grant, including benefits; and, the cost to develop, formulate and manufacture product candidates directly allocated to the specific contract.
+Cost of Revenue expenses are expensed as incurred.
+In fiscal 2016, we expect our cost of revenue to decrease to zero from our 2015 levels due to the termination of our contract with BARDA.

 Research and Development Expense.
-Research and development expense generally includes the cost of activities associated with the discovery, preclinical development, and clinical development of our product candidates other than those captured under Cost of revenue.
-These costs include, but are not limited to, fees paid to third-party service providers in connection with conducting external preclinical studies and treating patients enrolled in clinical trials and monitoring, accumulating and evaluating the related clinical data; salaries and personnel-related expenses for our internal staff, including benefits and share-based compensation; the cost to develop, formulate and manufacture product candidates; legal fees associated with patents and intellectual property related to our product candidates; research consulting fees; license expenses and sponsored research fees paid to third parties; and specialized information systems, depreciation and laboratory facility costs.
-Research and development expenses are expensed as incurred.
+Research and development expense represents the cost of activities associated with the discovery, preclinical development, and clinical development of our product candidates other than those captured under Cost of revenue.
+These costs include, but are not limited to, fees paid to third-party service providers in connection with conducting external preclinical studies and clinical trials, monitoring, accumulating and evaluating the related preclinical and clinical data; salaries and personnel-related expenses for our internal staff, including benefits and share-based compensation; the cost to develop, formulate and manufacture product candidates; legal fees associated with patents and intellectual property related to our product candidates; external research and chemistry, consulting fees; license expenses and sponsored research fees paid to third parties; and outsourced cost of specialized information systems to evaluate and monitor our programs, depreciation and laboratory facility costs.
+Research and development costs are expensed as incurred.